akbartus/100-Days-of-Algorithms-and-Data-Structures/Day-3-Selection-Sort.md

 <b>Selection</b> sort is not very fast algorithm.
 Selection sort works by taking the smallest element in an unsorted array and bringing it to the front.
 We go through each item (from left to right) until we find the smallest one.
-If it is found, it takes the place of the first item, that item goes to found item's place.
-Then we move to the second item and do the same.
+It is important to note, when smallest item gest to the beginning of array, the next item remains in its place and becomes second.
+Then loop starts again until all items are sorted.
 It is more suitable for smaller lists/arrays.

 In terms of Big O:
 - O(n2)